cloud-gov/cg-deploy-credhub/secrets.md

 1. Secrets are either `user`, `value`, `certificate`, `rsa`, or `json` [types](https://github.com/cloudfoundry-incubator/credhub/blob/master/docs/credential-types.md).
     1. Attributes are referenced as `((secret.attribute))`: ex `((/common/ca_cert.certificate))`
     1. `json` type should be used for complex datastructures that don't change frequently (saml certs and metadata).
+     1. cross-deployment dependencies are noted with spruce `(( grab absolute.path ))` syntax.
+In practice these should actually be handled with `/absolute/paths` in manifests/pipelines as above.
 1. Concourse uses the same common CredHub for [credential management](https://concourse-ci.org/creds.html#credhub)
     1. This will require Concourse to accept absolute paths for interpolation in pipelines (It might not currently support this).
 1. Existing secrets should be _manually_ loaded into CredHub to initialize the store, and rotation performed _manually_ until we can test dependencies in automatically generated credentials (common ca signed certs, public_key and cert with same private_key, etc.)